neondatabase/website/content/docs/reference/neon-cli.md

 ### --api-host

-Specifies the Neon API host (the base URL for the Neon API) when running a CLI command.
-The default setting is `https://console.neon.tech/api/v2`, which is the base URL for Neon's public API.
-Generally, you should not have to specify a different value unless directed to do so by Neon.
-For more information, see [Neon API base URL](https://api-docs.neon.tech/reference/getting-started-with-neon-api#neon-api-base-url).
+Specifies the Neon API host.
+The default setting is `https://console.neon.tech/api/v2`, which is the [base URL](https://api-docs.neon.tech/reference/getting-started-with-neon-api#neon-api-base-url) for Neon's public API.
+Generally, you do not have to specify this option unless directed to do so by Neon.

 ```bash
 neonctl projects list --api-host https://console.neon.tech/api/v2